How do I convert Word files into Precisely templates?

 Screenshot 2022-06-10 at 15.46.33

 If you import a Word file (.docx), your variable parts of a contract can be automatically converted into Precisely references.
+You can do it in two different ways:

 Example (in .docx)